8 July 2023, 9:00 AM - 1:00 PM

 different levels…”

-secondary school or junior college (or
+secondary school or pre-university institution

 equivalent), can I take part?